 Daily periodicities are influenced by internal clocks (endogenous driven biological cycles) and external factors such as temperature, light, humidity, feeding time (exogenously driven biological cycles) (Saper et al., 2005).
 Internal clocks generate a rhythm of about 24 h period.
 In mammals, the central internal clock situated in the brain (suprachiasmatic nuclei) coordinates peripheral clocks in the body (Honma, 2018).
 Among external cues (or “Zeitgebers), light is known to be the most powerful one, impacting both on behaviour and physiological functions (Honma, 2018).
 For instance, cows are typically diurnal animals: they eat essentially between dawn and dusk and they predominantly rest at night (DeVries et al., 2003; Hafez et al., 1969).
 Variations can nevertheless be observed between cows in the cyclicity of their behaviour.
 Competition for resources (e.g. feed, lying area), due to overstocking or ambiguity in the ranking order because of frequent change in group composition, can cause a misalignment with the circadian rhythm (McCabe et al., 2021; Van Dixhoorn et al., 2023; Van Dixhoorn et al., 2018; Van Erp et al., 2020).

-Cows that have more marked circadian patterns of activity seem more resistant to health disorders.
+Cows with more marked circadian patterns of activity seem more resistant to health disorders.
 For instance, cows with marked cyclicity of eating, walking or lying before calving are less affected by post-partum health disorders (including inflammatory and metabolic problems (Van Dixhoorn et al., 2023; Van Dixhoorn et al., 2018)).
 Indeed, dairy cows need to have their physiological mechanisms fine-tuned to be able to produce large quantities of milk while avoiding nutritional and metabolic deficiencies (negative energy balance or mineral deficiencies such as hypocalcemia).
 We hypothesise that good cyclicity, aligned with circadian rhythm can help to avoid such dysfunctions, especially in the high-risk postpartum period.

 Any change of the internal state of an animal - due to stress, disease or some specific reproductive status (parturition, oestrus) – can in turn affect the cyclicity of activities.
 For instance, the difference between activity during the day and at night is less marked in heifers experiencing a large change in their environment – weaning and turning from pasture to indoors – and in cows affected by mastitis or lameness (Veissier et al., 1989; Veissier et al., 2017).
 Variations during the day can be modelled, e.g., thanks to Fourier transform in the FBAT method.
 The distance between models obtained on successive 24 h series increases when cows are stressed, diseased, in oestrus or about to calve, expressing a change in daily patterns (Wagner et al., 2021).
 These effects may be due to the release of glucocorticoids during stress, disease or even calving.
 Indeed, glucocorticoids, the secretion of which follows a circadian pattern, help to coordinate peripheral clocks with the brain pacemaker (Dumbell et al., 2016).

 Figure 2 - Examples of non-periodicity of eating behaviour visualised through correlograms (top), and Fourier transform pattern (bottom) (frequency of activity performed per day).
 In the correlograms, dotted lines represent the expected cyclicity of the specific behaviour, while the solid lines indicate the observed behaviours.
 Non-periodicity is assessed by calculating the RMSE of the correlogram as compared to the sinusoid.
 In the Fourier transform pattern the amplitude is given per frequency, expressing the strengh of the cycles in activity for that frequency.
 The peak at frequency 1 shows that this cow has a strong circadian pattern.
-The sum of the amplitudes at frequency 1, 2, 3 and 4 represents the strength of the cycles in activitities with a 24, 12, 8, and 6 h cycles and is used a a measure of the cyclicity of the cow.
+The sum of the amplitudes at frequency 1, 2, 3 and 4 represents the strength of the cycles in activitities with a 24, 12, 8, and 6 h cycles and is used as a measure of the cyclicity of the cow.

 Metrics to address the synchrony between animals